 Our staff’s personal and professional development are the most important aspects of our culture.
 Here’s how we support that development.

 Picture a pyramid where technical skills form the foundation.
 Communication skills, which staff must use to share their technical skills effectively with clients to build relationships, come next.
 As clients become more comfortable and secure in their relationships, staff can better provide insights and solutions related to clients’ business opportunities and challenges.
 Finally, over time, we reach the pinnacle — the point where clients come to view firm staff as trusted advisors.

 We call this our “Pyramid of Progress,” and we challenge our staff to understand where they are on the pyramid and what needs to be done to reach the next level.
-It’s a way for them to visualize and articulate how well they’re serving our clients and identify opportunities for improvement.
+It’s a way for everyone to visualize and articulate how well they’re serving our clients and identify opportunities for improvement.

-Ninety-three percent of our staff said they’re offered training and development opportunities to further themselves professionally.
+Ninety-four percent of our staff said they’re offered training and development opportunities to further themselves professionally.

 Programs & policies

 In addition to our training programs, many other programs and policies support our culture of staff development.

 Buddy & team partner program